jrood-nrel/ESIFHPC4/Sienna-Ops/README.md

 1. Install Julia from [JuliaLang.org](https://julialang.org/).
 Specifically, we recommend using the [Manual Downloads](https://julialang.org/downloads/manual-downloads/), and selecting the current stable release appropriate for the target architecture.
 Below we show two options for building the Julia environment (in our tests we used Julia v1.12.5).

 #### Option 1: Use existing Project.toml and Manifest.toml files
 2. Instantiate the `Project.toml` and `Manifest.toml` files in this directory.
-On the terminal, assuming that you are in `/project/dir` = `ESIFHPC4/Sienna-Ops/benchmarks`
+In terminal, assuming that you are in `/project/dir` = `ESIFHPC4/Sienna-Ops/benchmarks`, do
    ```shell
    julia --project=.
    ```